Climbing asparagus fern

 - Climbing asparagus fern is a category 3 restricted invasive plant under the Biosecurity Act 2014.

-- You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with climbing asparagus fern under your control.
-This is called a general biosecurity obligation (GBO).
+- You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with climbing asparagus fern.
+This is part of your general biosecurity obligation.

-- At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+- Each local government must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on climbing asparagus fern.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact local government for more information.